-After the guru
+New Mexico: After the guru

 The next day on Thanksgiving, I sat across the table from two women I’d just met an hour earlier.
 The green and gold china and party favors in golden foil on the plates shone in the sun.
 My landlord’s 10 year-old daughter, Lola, and her friend, had tapped on my back door that morning and invited me to come to Thanksgiving dinner – if I didn’t have any other plans.
 Perhaps because two 10 year olds so politely invited me, I gave up the novel I was reading and said yes.

 However, Simone wore a sheer dress of a bright olive green, a pretty color, one that I’d always liked.
 I’d had a dress like it when I lived in the ashram though most often hidden by a long pashmina shawl.
 She had unblemished, ivory skin and dark hair which fell in tight curls around her face and lightly brushed her shoulders.
-She teased and flirted easily, with a hearty, vivacious laugh and unblinking, assessing eyes.
+She teased and flirted easily, with a deep, vivacious laugh and unblinking, assessing eyes.
 I was sure she’d be fun to get drunk with, if I still got drunk.

 Shayla told me across the mashed potatoes and Brussels sprouts that she was a skin care specialist who used shamanism in her diagnosis and treatment, setting the energies right to bring out radiant skin.